Luxapodular/GoodSheet/README.md

 Getting Started

-1. [Copy this google sheet.](https://docs.google.com/spreadsheets/d/1vjSlMeILJqPGeXxj_Kv6v1m2rZtuSYpBbz6UGlDz45o/edit?usp=sharing) This is where we'll store and retrieve our data.
+1. [Make a copy of this google sheet.](https://docs.google.com/spreadsheets/d/1vjSlMeILJqPGeXxj_Kv6v1m2rZtuSYpBbz6UGlDz45o/edit?usp=sharing) This is where we'll store and retrieve our data.
-2.